maha17p/GitHubLearn/README.md

 26.Fork --> helps to copy and create remote repo of someone repo to our own remote repo.

+27.git pull master origin --> to pull the remote repo to our local repo

+28. git clone url --> to get the remote clone repo

 # .gitignore file:
     1.Sometimes, we don't need to add all files  to our git hub repo like nodemodules .By using .gitignore file we can do this.